 In Australia, we have over 150 cannabis products that a doctor can prescribe.
 Most of the products are considered CBD oils.
-And, as of Feb 2021, low dose CBD oils will be legal via a pharmacist.
+And, as of Feb 2021, low dose CBD oils will be legal over the counter in pharmacies.

 With a rise in the popularity of CBD oil across the globe, the terminology used to describe products has become increasingly confusing.
 Companies have created multiple types of CBD oil and numerous forms of CBD products to differentiate themselves from competitors.
 We’ve created this guide to CBD to help clear up any confusion about what CBD is and how it may benefit you.

 In the last article, how CBD oil works on the body, we discussed how we define health in relation to CBD and the endocannabinoid system, how the endocannabinoid system regulates your homeostasis, and how CBD oil can help improve your health.
 In this article, you’ll learn about the different types of CBD oil, their ingredients and how they differ from a health standpoint.
 Here are the topics we’ll cover so you can jump ahead if you’re looking for something specific.

 - What is PCR hemp or PCR CBD oil?